Sumit-ai/Course-website/README.md

 2. **Introduction to python and Deep Learning libraries.**
 - Tensorflow, Pandas, Numpy. matplotlib (small introduction)
 - First model in Tensorflow. (`hello in tensorflow`) regression and classification

-3. **Neural Network for Image classification.**
 - Convolutional neural network.
 - theory and practical.
 - save the model and reuse it.

+3. **Segmentation using Tensorflow.**
+- UNet using tensorflow: theory and practical

 4. **Hyperparameter tuning and Augmentation.**